top of page

 Harry Averill - Sailing & Racing Instructor

-Harry, a rising junior at University of Maine, has been around the water, and on boats, his entire life.
+Harry, a rising senior at University of Maine, has been around the water, and on boats, his entire life.
 His dad, aunt, and uncle were all instructors, and his grandparents were alums of the program.

 Along with former HHWSP racing coach, Liz Wolaver, Harry qualified for the 2020 Lightning youth worlds.
 He truly enjoys teaching and helping to grow the program that got him into this amazing sport.
 He is excited to continue that into this year.